Heated blankets recalled due to burn, fire hazards

 The recall was initiated because the recalled heated blankets can overheat, posing fire and burn hazards.
 So far, the company received 13 reports of the blankets overheating.
 No injuries have been reported as of the time of the recall posting.

 Anyone with the recalled blankets should stop using them and contact Star Elite for a full refund.
-In order to get the refund people must cut the power cord and mark an X with a permanent marker on the wash label.
+In order to get the refund, customers must cut the power cord and mark an X with a permanent marker on the wash label.

-Anyone with questions can contact Star Elite toll-free at 877-383-6399 from 9 a.m. to 5 p.m.
-ET Monday through Friday, or visit the recall site at www.productrecall.sunbeamhome.com.
+Anyone with questions can visit the recall site at www.productrecall.sunbeamhome.com or contact Star Elite toll-free at 877-383-6399 from 9 a.m. to 5 p.m.
+ET, Monday through Friday.